 Lister and Kryten from Red Dwarf both fit this trope, although Lister is quite good at standing up for himself against Rimmer or Cat, wheras Kryten has some programming to overcome in order to find a backbone.

-A female example is Tara McClay, most definitely - after overcoming her Shrinking Violet phase, she proves to be the most morally well-adjusted of the main cast, dispensing advice to the others on coping with grief after Joyce died.
+Tara McClay is most definitely one of the nicest people in the series and — after overcoming her Shrinking Violet phase — she proves to be the most morally well-adjusted of the main cast, dispensing advice to the others on coping with grief after Joyce died.
 She's also a very understanding and forgiving (without being a doormat about it) lover to Willow, and becomes the group's Cool Big Sis and Team Mom (especially to Dawn).

 Detective Dowling in the comics.
-He clears Buffy's name, then has Spike show him the world of vampires, who takes a liking to him and when asked about Buffy Spike suggests she should be with him.
+He clears Buffy's name, then has Spike show him the world of vampires; Spike takes a liking to him and when asked about Buffy suggests she should be with him.
 After he tries to take on a vampire nest and is abandoned Buffy does seek him out, but thinks she has nothing to apologize for and his willingness to be Just Friends is enough to upset Spike and Willow over his Angst?
 What Angst?.